Advertisement

 During his spare time, Acutis made sure to help as many people as he could, including the homeless in Milan, as he often gave his own pocket money to those sleeping in the streets, Lamb adds in his feature for CNN

 Sadly, Acutis had untreatable leukemia, which took his life on October 12, 2006, reports Little Flower Parish.
-Yet the young man, despite his shortened time on the earth, didn’t hold any regrets when he passed on.
+Yet the young man, despite his shortened time on earth, didn’t hold any regrets when he passed on.
 “I am happy to die because I lived my life without wasting even a minute of it on anything unpleasing to God,” he once said, as The Synod of Bishops writes on their website

 Blessed Carlo Acutis in his glass tomb at the Sanctuary of Spoliation in Assisi